- Important Dates

 In rare instances where a lottery number needs to be adjusted, Rectors will submit a request through an approval process.
 For clarification, please consult with your Rector.

-Students currently on-campus who are studying abroad through a Notre Dame sponsored program in the Fall semester DO NOT need to complete the 2020-21 housing application.
+Students currently on-campus who are studying abroad through a Notre Dame sponsored program in the Fall semester WILL NOT complete the 2021-22 housing application.
 You will receive information via email during the Fall semester about applying for on-campus housing for the Spring semester only.

-Students currently on-campus who will be on-campus in the Fall, but are studying abroad in Spring 2021 need to complete the 2020-21 housing application.
-During the Fall, the Office of Residential Life will receive a list of students studying abroad through a Notre Dame sponsored program in the Spring and will cancel your Spring assignment with no cancellation fee.
+Students currently on-campus who will be on-campus in the Fall, but are studying abroad in Spring 2022 need to complete the 2021-22 housing application.
+During the Fall, the Office of Residential Life will receive a list of students studying abroad through a Notre Dame sponsored program in the Spring and will release your Spring assignment with no cancellation fee.

 Fifth year undergraduate students, including those in five-year Notre Dame programs such as in the School of Architecture or Reilly dual degree program, are not eligible to participate in residence hall room picks.
 If fifth year students who have completed four years of a five year Notre Dame undergraduate program (Architecture or Reilly) would like to live in on-campus residence halls, they have three options.
 First, they are welcome and encouraged to complete a waitlist housing application.
 The waitlist housing application for the fall semester is typically available in April with a priority submission deadline of late June or early July.
 Second, these students are also welcome to apply for Resident Assistant positions in the undergraduate residence halls.
 To learn more information about the hiring timeline and process, please visit our Student Employment webpage on the Resident Assistant position.
 Finally, unlike other undergraduate students, these fifth year students are eligible to reside in Fischer Graduate Residences, which are two-bedroom apartments located on-campus and managed by Bradley Company.
 To apply to live in the Fischer Graduate Residences, please complete the Bradley Company "Contact Us" form to submit your inquiry.